top of page

 Cathedral of Angra do Heroísmo

-Next is the Church of São Gonçalo do Amarante, which is located a bit more towards the town center.
-This church had its foundation in the 17th century.
-It displays a lot of grandness, impressive Baroque architecture, invaluable altars, and richly ornamented interiors.
-The church is located on a hilltop, and it has a clear view of the town and its surroundings.
+Next is the Church of São Gonçalo do Amarante, situated a bit closer to the town center.
+This church was founded in the 17th century.
+It displays a great deal of grandeur, impressive Baroque architecture, invaluable altars, and richly ornamented interiors.
+The church is situated on a hilltop, offering a clear view of the town and its surroundings.

 3. Defences and Military Architecture